 Community Relations and Department Industrial Liaison Council

-The MSEM department maintains strong relations with the community.
-We continuously review our programs with students, alumni and employers of our graduates.
-The Department Industrial Liaison Council consists of members in the professional community to ensure that we receive a breadth of information on future engineering trends that would affect our programs.
+The MSEM department maintains strong relations with the community and continuously reviews its programs with students, alumni and employers of graduates.
+The Department Industrial Liaison Council consists of members in the professional community to ensure that the department receives a breadth of information on future engineering trends that would affect MSEM programs.